lmd-code/phpmdcompiler/README.md

 The rest of the document…
 ````

-## Running the Compiler from the Command Line {#running-the-compiler-from-the-command-line}
+## Running the Compiler from the Command Line

 You need to have at least PHP 7.4 installed on your system.